List of Friday the 13th characters: Vic Faden

 Victor J. "Vic" Faden is a disturbed young man and a resident of Pinehurst Halfway House.
 One day he is chopping wood with an axe when fellow resident Joey approaches him, offering him some chocolate.
-Vic tells Joey to go away but Joey puts it on a piece of wood.
+Vic tells Joey he hates being in Pinehurst and demands Joey to go away but Joey puts it on a piece of wood.
 Vic chops the chocolate up, angering Joey who tells him that he's out of line.
 This makes Vic snap and swing the axe into Joey's back, killing him in front of all the residents and Dr. Matthew Letter.

 Vic is last seen in the back of a police car, showing no remorse nor regret for killing Joey.
 He is never seen again, presumably getting a life sentence in prison for murder.